Should I lease or own a Solar Power or Photovoltaic System? Consider ROI

 Why Good Energy Solutions?

-Good Energy Solutions is a full service energy partner that is able to provide comprehensive consulting and services in electrical, renewable energy and energy management in the central US.
-Our experienced team provides custom solutions in Solar Photovoltaic (PV) and energy storage systems.
+Good Energy Solutions is a full-service energy partner that provides comprehensive consulting and services in electrical, renewable energy and energy management in the central US since 2007.
+Considered a leader in the solar industry we work with utilities as their preferred vendor for solar installations.
+Our experienced team of NABCEP certified professionals provide custom solutions in Solar Photovoltaic (PV) and energy storage systems.
 We are dedicated to customer satisfaction through quality design and installations and back our promises with long warranties.
-Good Energy Solutions is “Energy with Integrity” and a SunPower Elite and Commercial Dealer.
-We are customer focused and local in Kansas and Missouri.
+Good Energy Solutions is “Energy with Integrity”, SunPower Elite and Commercial Dealer. as well as a Tesla PowerWall Certified Installer.
+We are customer-focused and local in Kansas and Missouri.

 What kind of Tax Incentives are there for Solar?

 A 26% tax credit applies for a home or business.
 For a business, and additional (the equivalent of) 26% (deduction depending on your business tax rate) can be used for a special 5 year period for accelerated depreciation for solar property.
 The bottom line is that a business can install a $100,000 solar system, and the net investment, after $56,000 of incentives will be $44,000.